Living with chronic illness requires a new set of health management skills.

 Thank you for being you.

-Move to read about this website's take on Alternative Healing.
+Click below to read about my (Katherine's) take on Alternative Healing.